-These healthy tahini breakfast cookies are soft and chewy and made with wholesome ingredients.
-They are also vegan, naturally gluten free, refined sugar free, oil free, and totally fuss-free!
+These healthy tahini breakfast cookies are soft and chewy!
+They are also vegan, GF, refined sugar free, oil free, and totally fuss-free!

 Cookies for breakfast?
 Of course!
 Don’t worry; no one will scold you for having these cookies for breakfast!
 Trust me!

 These healthy tahini cookies are a great way to start the day.
 And they are a cinch to make!

 You’ll absolutely fall in LOVE with these tahini breakfast cookies because they are

 - incredibly easy to make.

 - perfect for both lunch boxes AND cookie jars!